gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 behavior from SDFormat 1.4
 (see the "Parent frames in sdf 1.4" section of the [pose frame semantics documentation](/tutorials?tut=pose_frame_semantics)).
-  * This corresponds to `//link/pose` relative to the model frame by default and `//joint/pose` relative to the child link's implicit frame by default.
+  * This corresponds to `//model/model/pose` and `//link/pose` relative to the parent model frame by default and `//joint/pose` relative to the child link's implicit frame by default.
 * If the `//frame/pose/@relative_to` attribute does not exist or is empty, it defaults to the value of the `//frame/@attached_to` attribute.